Giulia Russo Walti from Italy went for her first time volunteer experience to Rio de Janeiro, Brazil:

 Overall we felt very safe all the time and the other people staying at the student hostel accomodation are absolutely lovely. – Lucy Thiess

 Volunteer in Argentina helping to feed hundreds of people per day.
 Through this project you will be in direct contact with needy families by offering them a nice meal every day.

 Volunteers are needed to cook, serve and talk to the 2,500 people that daily depend on this project to survive with some dignity.
 You are more than welcome to suggest any activity to help all these families, they will be very happy about it.

-Visit our page with the full information about volunteering in Buenos Aires here, and sign up.
+Visit our page with the full information about volunteering in Argentina here, and sign up.